egvijayanand/dotnet-maui-templates/README.md

 The name of the file to create, _don't need to suffix it with xaml_, it will get added.

-_If the name parameter is not specified, by default, the .NET CLI template engine will take the current folder name as the filename (current behavior of the templating engine)._
+_If the name parameter is not specified, by default, the **.NET CLI template engine will take the current folder name as the filename** (current behaviour of the templating engine)._

 Namespace: (Short form: -na)